-- demonstrate scientific literacy concerning a range of global issues. - articulate similarities and contrasts among cultures, demonstrating knowledge of and sensitivity to various cultural values and issues. - develop attitudes central to lifelong learning: openness, flexibility, intellectual curiosity, and a broad perspective that values diversity of thought. - demonstrate appropriate social skills in group settings, listening and being receptive to others' ideas and feelings, effectively contributing ideas, and demonstrating leadership by motivating others. - demonstrate commitment to active citizenship.
+• articulate similarities and contrasts among cultures, demonstrating knowledge of and sensitivity to various cultural values and issues.

+• develop attitudes central to lifelong learning: openness, flexibility, intellectual curiosity, and a broad perspective that values diversity of thought.

+- be an ethically responsible person. (will need to add this competency to the rubric) - demonstrate appropriate social skills in group settings, listening and being receptive to others' ideas and feelings, effectively contributing ideas, and demonstrate[e] leadership by motivating others. (moved first part under Effective Communication ISLO) - demonstrate commitment to active citizenship.
-INFORMATION LITERACY

-STUDENTS WILL BE ABLE TO DEMONSTRATE SKILLS CENTRAL TO INFORMATION LITERACY.
+INFORMATION LITERACY: STUDENTS WILL BE ABLE TO DEMONSTRATE SKILLS CENTRAL TO INFORMATION LITERACY.